What does “success” mean to you?

 What is your answer to self-doubt?

-I think self-doubt is its own answer.
-You have to be your own harshest critic.
-But then you also have to defend yourself!
-As you get older I think it becomes easier to accept what your weaker points are and have a sense of whether they need to be worked on or just accepted.
-I think as you get older it becomes easier to accept what your contribution is and is not.
-In the end you can’t beat yourself up for not being all things to all people.
-But you want to be sure that you are doing your thing and making your contribution, and be willing to critique yourself on that.
+I think you have to a) be your own harshest critic, and b) be ready defend yourself!
+As we get older I think it becomes easier to accept what our weaker points are and have a better sense of whether they need to be accepted or worked on.
+I think as I get older it has become easier for me to accept what my contribution is and is not.
+Nobody can be all things to all people.
+But I want to be sure that I am truly making my contribution, and be willing to critique myself on that – and not on anyone else’s expectations.

 Regarding clothes and fashion, what’s your style?